FranciscoRamalhoFR/ComputationalFinance/README.md

-# Finance
+# Computational Finance
-This repository contains scripts developed for Finance
+This repository contains scripts developed for Computational Finance